sadper102/assessment/01_restapi/README.md

 1. AUTH_TOKEN  get from environment variable

 # How to run test?
- - Option1 run your server then run command `go test -v check_test.go`
+ - Option1 run your server then run command `go test -v checkexpense_test.go`
  - Option2 import postman collection then run the test

 # Trick